180D-FW-2023/Team7/README.md

 ```

 ### Shelf Code
-Contains the code that will be ran on the scale, if you would like you can set this to automatically run after intial setup.
+Contains the code that will be run on the scale, if you would like you can set this to automatically run after initial setup.
 A guide on how to do that can be found here:
 ```
 https://www.dexterindustries.com/howto/run-a-program-on-your-raspberry-pi-at-startup/
 ```